gitter-badger/ecs/README.md

 # Another one Entity Component System framework
 Performance and zero memory allocation / no gc work - main goals of this project.

+> **Its early work-in-progress stage, not recommended to use in real projects, any api / behaviour can change later.**

 > Tested / developed on unity 2017.3 and contains assembly definition for compiling to separate assembly file for performance reason.

-> **Its early work-in-progress stage, not recommended to use in real projects, any api / behaviour can change later.**
+> Components limit - 256 different components at each world.
+Components limit on each entity: up to 256, but better to keep it less or equal 8 for performance reason.

 # Main parts of ecs